 - Badass Bookworm: Despite being every bit the Insufferable Genius, he's more than capable of holding his own in a fight.
-In an off-screen adventure he even manages to fight his way to safety while trapped alone deep behind enemy lines while Kane was busy getting raped by the Makron and being turned into a Strogg.
+In an off-screen adventure he even manages to fight his way to safety while trapped alone deep behind enemy lines while Kane was busy getting turned into a Strogg.

 - The Engineer

-- Nerdgasm: He admits to Kane that he's jealous of him, simply because Kane is seeing awesome technology he can't.
+- Nerdgasm: Invoked - towards the end of the game he admits to Kane that he's jealous of him, simply because Kane is seeing awesome technology he can't.

 - Noodle Incident: Was captured by the Strogg at the same time as Kane.
 Escaped.
 The way in which he did this is "classified" and is never discussed further.